Mesh generation with the Mapbox Maps SDK for Unity, Part 1: add terrain to a scene

 CityMap.
 You can do this in the Inspector window.

-In Unity, the Inspector window displays detailed information about the currently selected GameObject.
-Within the Inspector window you can connect components and modify properties.
+In Unity, the Inspector window displays detailed information about the selected GameObject.
+Within the Inspector window you can connect components and change properties.

 Open the Inspector window for your